somejavacode/playground/README.md

 # playground

-just a unsorted collection of some java command line tools, utilities, benchmarks and experiments. ufw is the mirco-framework for common code.
+just an unsorted collection of some java command line tools, utilities, benchmarks and experiments. ufw is the micro-framework for common code.

 all done with focus on minimal size and minimal dependencies (currently none) and efficiency.